Spanish Inheritance Tax: 4 Steps to Calculate it

 When to pay Spanish Inheritance Tax?

-The Spanish Inheritance Tax must be paid within six months from the date of death, and late payments are subject to interest and penalties.
-There is no difference if you are a resident or non-resident of Spain.
+The Spanish Inheritance Tax must be paid within six months from the date of death.
+Late payments are subject to interest and penalties.
+In terms of time to pay, there is no difference if you are a resident or non-resident of Spain.

 During the time that the tax is being paid, some Spanish assets of the estate cannot be distributed to the heirs.
 If you are unable to pay the Inheritance Tax in full, you can arrange a payment plan with the autonomous region.